melanieChan/MovieFinder/README.md

 # Movie Finder

+A web application to search up movies.

+<a href="https://movie-finder-react-app.netlify.app/" target="_blank">Deployed demo</a>

 ### User Stories

 - Can search up a movie title, and see a list of search results